anlowee/vguardbft/README.md

 This can help the participants to know better the location of the truck and the progress of the truck's route.

 ### Database dashboard
+Here is the database dashboard page:
 ![Database dashboard](./docs/database.png)
+- `All Items in DB` shows all the items in the database in real-time.
+- `Add Item` supports cargo item addition for all inputs, and then it will refresh the `All Items in DB` panel.
+- `Delete Item` will delete cargo item based on the cargo ID, and then refresh the `All Items in DB` panel.

 ### Database backend
 We provide a database backend in the infrastructure layer to support the data collection for V-Guard.
 The database is developed on the basis of the ```sqlite3```.
 It is developed in the ```dpapi.py``` and the whole database is named ```vguard.db```.